- 1 Reasons you need Amazon SEO

 - Sold and sent by a third party: 0 positive, not good at all.

-- Categorization: Amazon asks you to indicate a category when adding your product to avoid ambiguity, if necessary.
+Amazon asks you to indicate a category when adding your product to avoid ambiguity, if necessary.
 This is a critical issue because the difference between being in the right or wrong category means a great deal in terms of your products visibility.

-- Keywords: it is very important to make a keyword research, since you will need it for the contents of your product file.
+It is very important to make a keyword research, since you will need it for the contents of your product file.
 We will later see tools that you can use to help you.

-- Discounts: they don’t have a huge effect on the ranking, but they do to some extent.
+They don’t have a huge effect on the ranking, but they do to some extent.
 Because they will boost your CTR (Click Thru Rate) on the search results, and that’s one human-driven variable used by A9 as a ranking signal